jacekroszkowiakdev/products-component/notes/git-notes/git-commit-history.md

 In Git, a commit is a fundamental concept and represents a snapshot of your project at a specific point in time.
 It is a way to save changes to your codebase, creating a record of what was modified, added, or deleted.
 Each commit has a **unique identifier** called a **hash**, and it contains information such as the author, timestamp, and a reference to the changes made.

+The convention rules for creating explicit commit history can be found [here](https://www.conventionalcommits.org/en/v1.0.0/).

 The history of commits in Git forms a branching, tree-like structure.
 When you create a new commit, it points to the previous commit(s), forming a chain.
 This series of commits creates a history that can be visualized as a graph.

 **Overview of commit history in Git:**